-Here are just a few of an unlimited list of ideas for linking your eco classroom to the surroundings:
+Here are just some of the elements and ideas for linking your eco classroom to the surroundings:

 Bring plants indoors - This in an easy, effortless way to bring nature into your eco classroom, as well as a quick spot of interior decorating!
 You could use a variety of fresh flowers of leafy plants.
 Plants also improve the air quality, so you're doing everybody a favour.

 Grow your own plants - You could even try growing your own indoor plants from seeds or shoots, anything from small pretty primroses to slightly more unusual bamboo plants - there are thousands of choices available!

 Encourage natural light - Like some other buildings and classrooms, eco classrooms have very large glass windows, some stretching floor to ceiling which allow bright, natural light to stream in, thus reducing the need for too much artificial light and energy.
 This is probably better in the summer rather than the winter, as it may get too dark.
 If your classroom doesn't already have large windows, you could try not using blinds, curtains or posters that may obstruct the light.

 Lighter walls reflect light- Brighter, lighter walls will work alongside the natural light to brighten and illuminate a classroom, giving you the effect that you are in fact outside!
 You could repaint entire walls, or for eco classrooms for younger children, you could very simply paint images on the walls, anything from flowers and trees to butterflies an bees - the opportunities are endless!